datsuka-qwerty/my_tools/README.md

 ### pdf2p
 This is a script that performs mutual conversion between PDF and JPG,PNG using the pdftoppm and convert commands.
 ```$ pdf2p <convert file>```
+### termux-install
+This is a script to install yt-dlp on Termux.
+For more information, please see [my blog](https://datsuka-qwerty.hatenablog.com/entry/androidtips/termux-youtube-dl) (Japanese only)
 ### termux-url-opener
 This is a script to download videos etc. using yt-dlp on termux.
 If placed in ~/bin, it can be run from the share screen.